-We wrote to all customers who fall within the pilot area, both at the start and the close of the scheme.
+We wrote to all customers who fell within the pilot area, both at the start and the close of the scheme.
 Only properties within postcodes CM23 4 are included.
-An overview map of the pilot area together with a detailed map and a list of streets, are given below.

 Future water resources are high on the agenda for Government, regulators and environmental bodies as well as for all water companies.
 You may wish to look at some recent papers and guidance by using the links below.